How To Answer the AP® United States Government And Politics Free Response Questions (FRQs)

 Read More About the AP U.S. Government & Politics Exam

-Don’t overlook the crucial 50% worth of MCQ section in AP U.S. Gov. Here, we’ll show you the most effective ways to approach the right answer in AP U.S. Government MCQs.
+Don’t underestimate the 50% weight of the MCQ section in AP U.S. Gov. Here, we’ll guide you on the most effective strategies to choose the right answers in AP Gov MCQs.

-You don’t have to worry about the AP exam format being intimidating.
-Get a clear picture of the AP U.S. Gov Exam Format here: including exam structure, question types, etc.
+No need to fear the AP U.S. Government exam format.
+Get a clear overview of the AP U.S. Government exam, including its structure, question types, duration and more, right here!

 Scroll to Top